-The founding levels shown on the Drawings are provisional levels and have been determined using foundation information available prior to construction.
-Following excavation of the liner and inspection of the base (and socket if applicable) by the Geotechnical Assessor, the founding level may be varied (subject to minimum requirements shown on the Drawings) to obtain a watertight seal, achieve the design load capacity and obtain the Geotechnical Assessor's certification.
+The founding levels shown on the Standard Drawings are provisional levels and have been determined using foundation information available prior to construction.
+Following excavation of the liner and inspection of the socket and base by the Geotechnical Assessor, the founding level may be varied (subject to minimum requirements shown on the Standard Drawings to obtain a watertight seal, achieve the design moment and load capacity and obtain the Geotechnical Assessor's certification.